lino-framework/book/docs/hosting/testing.rst

 The `testing` environment
 =========================

-For certain customers it can be useful to provide a separate "testing" site of their application.
+For certain customers it can be useful to have a separate "testing" site of their application.

 A testing site contains a copy of their production site as it would